miguelperezcolom/fusionfordotnet/README.md

 This project aim is to build a port of Vaadin Fusion for .Net.

-As far as I ave seen, Vaadin's Fusion project aims to generate a typescript client for java rest apis (defined with the jax-rs specification).
+As far as I have seen, Vaadin's Fusion project aims to generate a typescript client for java rest apis (defined with the jax-rs specification).

 So, the project should be quite easy and straightforward.
 In java you just need to create an annotation processor and use some java reflection to build the TS code and, if you want, call npm to package and publish at the npm registry.
 In .Net we should easily be able to do the same.
 You know, it's just some meta-programming/code generation ;).